 The hole in the handle is not designed for a finger.
 Many people try to grip it by curling a finger through the hole.
 It doesn’t work that well.
 I put the hole in the handle to save weight and provide an extra means to draw it.
 If the sheath is flat against a hard surface (like laced in a boot), it is difficult to get a full hand grip on the handle to draw.
 The hole allows you to catch a single finger inside to pull it from the sheath in order to transition to a better grip.

 The proper grip to hold the LDK for fighting purposes is very similar to the way one would hold the original Ka-Bar TDI Law Enforcement knife.
 It is held protruding from the fist so that it penetrates during a punch.
 See the photo below.

 That’s about it.
 I sent in the design in 2006 and it went into production in 2007.
-It has been consistently in Ka-Bar’s top three sellers since then.
-Right now they are selling about 1000 a month and demand has remained steady over the years.
+It has been consistently been a best seller for Ka-Bar since then.
+Surprisingly demand has remained steady over the last 14 years.

 Some of the above links (from Amazon.com) are affiliate links.
 If you purchase these items, I get a small percentage of the sale at no extra cost to you.